Coyotes have adapted to survive against predators in many ways, and I wanted to look into some of these.

 Coyotes hunt in pairs or in larger groups to protect themselves from predators.
-Coyotes pose a serious competitive threat to the amount of food in the wild, and other animals such as wolves hunt them down to decrease this competition.
+Coyotes pose a severe competitive threat to the amount of food in the wild, and other animals, such as wolves, hunt them down to decrease this competition.
 The wolf is a larger cousin to the coyotes.
 A wolf can measure around 7 feet and weighs between 40 to 175 pounds.

-Wolves occupy the same habitat as a coyote, such as the Northern States and Canada’s forest areas.
+Wolves occupy the same habitat as a coyote, such as in the Northern States and Canada’s forest areas.
 Wolves will hunt in pairs or packs, and when they encounter coyotes, they will kill them to cut down competition for food.
 Wolves can sometimes eat coyotes, but this is rare.

 Coyotes understand the competition from wolves and take measures against them.
 Coyotes will hunt in pairs to try to stop wolves from attacking them.
 When they encounter wolves, they can defend themselves and escape from predators.

 Using Their Senses

 Coyotes apply their keen vision and hearing to protect themselves from predators.
 The American alligators are among the coyote’s predators.
 An adult alligator can reach up to 15 feet in length and weighs up to 1,000 pounds.

-They live in one of the favorite places coyotes hunts.
+They live in one of the favorite places coyotes hunt.
 They can be found in swamps, waterways, and bayous.

 Coyotes encounter alligators while seeking to quench their thirst on the river banks.
 Coyotes protect themselves from alligators using their keen vision and hearing to sense what is moving in the water.

-Alligators are opportunistic and will pose a challenge to any animal trying to drink water from its habitat, including humans.
+Alligators are opportunistic and will challenge any animal trying to drink water from its habitat, including humans.

 Eating What Is Available

 Coyotes protect themselves from hunger by eating what food is available.
 Coyotes eat various prey, including deer, sheep, rabbits, mice, snakes, lizards, insects, berries, and fruits.
 Coyotes are rarely involved in fights with other mammals by having such a varied diet.